 A North Carolina Bucket List

-17 things to do in the Old North State before your kids are grown.
+Vacation destinations to visit before your kids are grown.

 If you were born and raised in North Carolina — or are perhaps raising your own kids here — you know the possibilities for family fun are endless.

 With so many options, finding the perfect destination for your next family vacation or day trip can be a difficult decision.
 So to help, here are our top picks of things to do in North Carolina before your kids are grown.

 There are very few spots in North Carolina where you can watch the sun set into a large body of water, but Jockey’s Ridge State Park is one of them.
 Through its popular Sunset on the Ridge summer program, you can climb to the top of the tallest active sand dune system in the eastern U.S. and watch the sun descend into the Roanoke Sound with the Atlantic Ocean behind you.
 Don’t be surprised if there’s spontaneous applause once the sun disappears.
 The views are breathtakingly beautiful.
 Arrive early to fly a kite with the kids.

 Chasing backyard fireflies at dusk is a favorite childhood activity, but you’ve probably never seen fireflies quite like these.
 Instead of a yellow intermittent glow, the blue ghost fireflies of Transylvania and Henderson counties emit a steady blue glow along the forest floor.
 The eerie light show is only about four weeks long starting in May and disappearing by mid-June.
 Check the Friends of DuPont State Forest website or call for information about occasional guided tours.

 Nearby attractions: The forest is home to several waterfalls and is an ideal location for hiking or mountain biking.